Lukebrannigan57/brannigan-schlie_wedding_2022.github.io/README.md

 ## Please Provide Your Contact Information!

-We are trying to streamline the invitation process as much as possible, and so our strategy is to send out hard copies of the Save-the-Date announcement and electronic invitations.
-We don't have everyone's info, so if you could please visit this survey and fill out your info, that would help us out a lot!
+We are trying to streamline the invitation process as much as possible.
+Our strategy is to send out hard copies of the save-the-date announcement followed by virtual invitations.
+We don't have everyone's info, so if you could please visit this survey and fill out your details, that would help us out a lot!

 [Please enter your info into this form!](https://forms.gle/89jTjq2sajK3rNXZ7)

 ## Accommodations

 We recommend getting accommodations in Mt.
 Vernon.
 It's about a 15-minute drive from the venue.
 Plus, it's a super cute town!
-We are working with The Mount Vernon Grand Hotel to provide some guaranteed rooms for our out-of-town guests, which is most of the guests!
+We are working with The Mount Vernon Grand Hotel to provide some guaranteed rooms for our out-of-town guests, which are basically all of the guests!
 Currently, we are reserving 39 rooms for Saturday (the maximum) and 15 for Friday, but we can reserve more for Friday as needed.
 If you can, please try and stay at the Grand Hotel so that we can honor our agreement for reserved rooms.

 ### Mt.
 Vernon Grand Hotel

 Lovely hotel in a lovely town not too far from the Beverly Mansion
 - [Mount Vernon Grand Hotel](https://www.mountvernongrand.com/)
 - Phone: (844) 700-1717
-- Please call and claim one of the rooms which we have reserved by referencing the Brannigan-Schlie wedding when you make your reservation.
+- Please call and claim one of the rooms which we have reserved by referencing the Schlie & Brannigan wedding when you make your reservation.
 - You should receive the discounted rate of $159 for a standard room or $189 for a king suite.

 ### Comfort Inn